chris-pearce/scally/components/README.md

 should be scrutinised over to make sure it's the most optimal way of handling things as this can be hard to refactor down the track.

-Basically the last thing you want is a setup where you have many cross dependencies across your components, as things will fast become a **house of cards**.
+The last thing you want is a setup where you have many cross dependencies across your components, as things can fast become a house of cards.

 Here is one example of when you might need to make adjustments to a component when it's nested within another component; say you have a [**Button**](_button.scss)